Low Pay Commission (National Minimum Wage) Bill

 The bill introduces several key requirements:

-• Target Setting: The Secretary of State must set a target for the Low Pay Commission to increase the NMW at a rate exceeding the growth of median earnings over five years.
+- Target Setting: The Secretary of State must set a target for the LPC to increase the NMW at a rate exceeding the growth of median earnings over five years.

-• Reporting Requirements: The Commission must report to the Secretary of State on its progress towards this target.
-If the target is deemed unattainable, the Commission must provide evidence, recommendations for government action, and present these to Parliament.
+- Reporting Requirements: The LPC must report to the Secretary of State on steps to meet the target.
+If the target is deemed unachievable, the LPC must provide evidence, recommend government actions, and submit this information to Parliament.

 Government Spending